 The addition of bounties allows you to try and win a special item from the other players, such as the Necronomicon from Ash – just don’t forget to say Klaatu Barada Nikto.
 Eliminating the player with the bounty item rewards new skins to customize your character in Borderlands 2, as well as platform specific items: Team Fortress 2 items on Steam, Avatar items on Xbox 360 and exclusive themes on PlayStation 3.

 The personality and charm of Poker Night 2 only goes so far once you have heard all of dialog and unlocked all the items.
 While not a big poker player, I thoroughly enjoyed my time with the title, even if I still go “all-in” more often than I should.
 I swear GLaDOS and Claptrap are secretly working together.
-While the lack of options hurts the game in the long run, Poker Night 2 doesn’t disappoint.Note: The Poker Night 2 review was written based on the PC version of the game provided to us by Telltale Games.
+While the lack of options hurts the game in the long run, Poker Night 2 doesn’t disappoint.Note: Poker Night 2 was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.